Roman-elli/university-projects/compiler/README.md

-# 🖥️ Go Compiler – Compiler for a Subset of Go Language
+# 🖥️ myGo Compiler – Compiler for a Subset of Go Language

 This project was developed during my third year in my university **Compilers** course.
 It implements a compiler for **myGo**, a subset of the Go programming language, supporting variables, functions, expressions, control structures, and input/output operations.
 The compiler performs **lexical, syntactic, and semantic analysis**, and generates **LLVM IR code**.